kohlschutter/junixsocket/src/site/markdown/compatibility.md

 If not, please [file a bug report](https://github.com/kohlschutter/junixsocket/issues) with the output of the selftest.

-Note: If your target platform supports both 32-bit and 64-bit Java VMs, make sure to use the 64-bit version first.
+> **NOTE:** If your target platform supports both 32-bit and 64-bit Java VMs, make sure to use the 64-bit version first.

 ## Workarounds/testing for broken setups